jschx/uguush/README.md

 `-h` Show this help message.

 `-o` Select a host to use.
-Can be pomf, uguu, or teknik.
+Can be uguu or teknik.

 `-s` Take a selection screenshot.